ayushgp/ayushgp.github.io/_posts/2016-10-10-Tic-Tac-Toe-Socket-IO.md

 ## Conclusion
 We've created a multiplayer game with our own server in less than 400 lines of code.
 Pretty neat, huh?
 Please note that this is a minimal implementation for demonstrating how you can use Socket.IO and it doesn't cover every corner case you might run into while running something like this in production.

 You can try the game [here](http://tic-tac-toe-realtime.herokuapp.com).
-If you find any issues in the code, file an issue on its [repository](https://github.com/ayushgp/tic-tac-toe-socket-io) or let me know in the comments!
+If you find any issues in the code, file an issue on its [repository](https://github.com/ayushgp/tic-tac-toe-socket-io).
 If you want, you can submit a PR as well.

-Well, what do you think?
-Will you try and create a game/realtime application using Socket.IO?
-Let me know in the comments!